 Our faculty and providers have expertise in epilepsy, stroke, neurocritical care, and other subspecialties.
 We are united by a passion for inpatient care and complex cases, often involving both neurological and non-neurological conditions.
 One moment we may be treating a patient with liver failure who is experiencing a seizure in a medical intensive care unit (ICU); the next helping patients in the surgical ICU or cardio-thoracic ICU as they are having a stroke; or treating a patient in orthopedics who is having entrapment neuropathy.
 We bring neurological consultative care to all of our patients, regardless of service line.

-A fellowship program in Hospital Neurology is planned for later in 2023.
+A fellowship program in Hospital Neurology is planned for 2024.